thecarmechanic/acm-frontend-takehome/README.md

     - The card component never updated, I wrote and onClick function to fix this

 Then I added 2 features:
-1. Pageination
+1. Pagination
-    - To reduce tedious scrolling because all the events displayed on one page, I created a new component to count and display the page the user switched to and displayed it at the bottom of the page with arrow buttons to allow users to toggle back and forth
+    - To reduce tedious scrolling from copying all the events on one page, I created a new component to count and display the current page number and displayed it at the bottom of the page with arrow buttons to allow users to toggle back and forth
     - I set each page to display 25 events each, and counted them to make sure that events didn't repeat
 2. Search
     - I created a search bar and wrote a function to filter events displayed on the page in real time according to what the user typed